Connecticut Foodshare State-wide Mobile Pantry Locator

 Access Health CT

 Apply for health insurance coverage by contacting Access Health CT at 855-805-4325 or visiting them at accesshealthct.com.
 Access Health CT is the official health insurance marketplace of Connecticut, where you can shop, compare, and enroll in quality health and dental plans.
-It is also the only place where you can qualify for financial help to lower your costs, and if eligible, enroll in no- or low-cost coverage through HUSKY Health Programs (Medicaid and the Children’s Health Insurance Program (CHIP)) or the Covered Connecticut Program.
+It is also the only place where you can qualify for financial help to lower your costs, and if eligible, enroll in no- or low-cost coverage through HUSKY Health (Medicaid and the Children’s Health Insurance Program (CHIP)) or the Covered Connecticut Program.

 HUSKY Health Renewals